jiridj/deliver-attacks/docs/attack-1/README.md

 ![hashcat output](./hashcat-jwt.png)

 With HS256 long randomized secret keys are important.
 The longer the key, the harder it becomes to crack.
 The current recommendation is to have keys that are at least 256 bits (or 32 characters) long.
 It is also common practice to cycle the secret key every now and then.
 This invalidates any previously generated tokens and renders the old secret useless.

+## Bonus: JWT_TOOL is awesome!

+You can do a lot more with jwt_tool.
+You can use it to tamper with tokens, crack secrets, and execute different types of token attacks (none, key confusion, etc).
+The folks from [bug bounty platform Intigrity](https://intigrity.com) have an [excellent blog post](https://blog.intigriti.com/2021/07/27/hacker-tools-jwt_tool) on it.